At a glance

 The work is in the grill and the cheese, because the inside has to run before the outside burns.
 The bread is pliable sandwich loaf, crusts usually left on, buttered on the outer faces so the contact surface gilds evenly under the hot plates rather than charring in patches.
 The cheese is chosen to flow: a mild fontina, a young Emmental, or one of the soft processed slices the bar keeps in a stack, laid in enough to bind but not so much that it floods out the sides and carbonises on the steel.
 The ham goes in a single folded layer rather than piled thick, so the parcel stays slim enough to heat all the way to its centre.
 Get the balance right and the sandwich comes off the plates with a shell that gives audibly and an interior that pulls a short thread when you split it.

 The faults all show in the press.
-A plate run too cool gives a pale, bending sandwich with a slab of cheese that never melted, warm but never crisped, the whole point missed.
+A plate run too cool gives a pale, bending sandwich with a slab of cheese that never melted, warm but never crisped.
 A plate run too fierce blackens the ridges before the centre has begun to soften, so the shell is bitter and the cheese inside is still firm.
 Overfill it and the parcel splits its seam under the clamp and weeps fat onto the plate, gluing itself down; underbutter it and it sticks and tears coming off the steel.
 The narrow target is colour and melt arriving together, a gilded ridged crust over a centre gone fully molten, neither one waiting on the other.

 The toast belongs to the bar, and the bar gives it its grammar.
 It is the cheap hot thing every café keeps ready behind the counter, made identically from a Milanese caffè to a Sicilian one, ordered with a coffee at mid-morning or after a late night, the standby when the kitchen is closed but the press is still on.
 It kept its English name unchanged because the dish arrived as a foreign import and the word came with it, so an Italian asks the barista for un toast, in English, without a second thought.
-Toasted, pressed, handed over in a paper napkin: it is the register of standing at the counter, not sitting at a table.

 The variants mostly swap one of the two fillings against the same pressed-loaf base.
 There is the toast al salmone, which trades the cooked ham for cured fish and a soft cheese; the toast quattro formaggi, which drops the meat and lets a blend of melters carry it; and the crudo build that lays raw cured ham on after the press so it is not cooked through.
 Its nearest relative across the border is the French croque-monsieur, which takes the same ham and cheese in the opposite direction, coating the whole thing in a baked béchamel and eating it from a plate with a knife and fork; the Italian toast keeps no sauce and stays a hand-held bar snack.
 The Turkish tost is the closer cousin in method, also a closed sandwich crushed flat in a ridged press, but built on kaşar cheese and standing as a national category in its own right rather than a borrowed café word.